Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_api.rst

     - ``types`` - The feature types to query.
     - ``filter`` - A filter string that filters features based on attributes.
 Can be provided more than once.
 Multiple filters are combined using logical AND.
 See below for more details on the filter format.
     - ``namefilter`` - A filter string that filters features based on all name attributes (en & fr).
 Multiple namefilters can be provided.
 If multiple are provided, they are combined using logical OR.
 See below for more details on namefilter.
+    - ``crs`` - The coordinate reference system to return results in.
+The default is EPSG:4617.
+Any code supported by PostGIS can used.
+Must be provided in the form <authority>:<code>  Example: crs=EPSG:4326

 |ftstype|